chrisandreae/keyboard-firmware/README.md

 An extensively programmable USB keyboard firmware for AVR microcontrollers, easily adaptable to new keyboard hardware.

-## Currently supported Keyboards

- * Kinesis Contoured (Advantage, Professional, Model 110) with drop-in microcontroller replacement (see schematic/ directory)
- * Ergodox (on native Teensy hardware)

-Can support most ATMega series AVR microcontrollers, using LUFA if native USB is available and VUSB otherwise.
-The macro and program-interpreter features require an external AT24C164 or compatible I2C EEPROM.
-(This EEPROM is already built in to Kinesis Advantage/Professional hardware.)

 ## Features

  * Dynamically reprogrammable two-layer layout (one for the main keyboard, and one for the keypad), with layer switching via a 'keypad' key